Oracle Java Licensing and Audit FAQ Guide

 Oracle Java 11 can be used for free only in limited, non-production scenarios as allowed by the OTN license – for example:

-- Development and Testing: Developers can write and test code on Oracle JDK 11 without a fee.
+- Development and Testing: Developers can write and test code using Oracle JDK 11 without incurring any fees.
 A QA server running tests on Java 11 is allowed (as long as it does not serve end-users).

-- Personal Use: An individual can run Java 11 applications on their machine (say a game or a personal project) without paying Oracle.
+- Personal Use: An individual can run Java 11 applications on their machine (such as a game or a personal project) without incurring Oracle’s costs.

 - Academic or Teaching: Although Oracle doesn’t have special education terms, using Java 11 in a classroom or for learning (not for the institution’s production systems) would fall under development/personal use, which is allowed.